Best Internet Providers in Austin, Texas

 Other available internet providers in Austin

 • Evolve Broadband: This regional provider won't be found within city limits, but its LTE fixed wireless service caters to rural customers in the outskirts of the Austin metro area, including to the south and southeast in Bastrop, Cedar Creek, Dale and Lytton Springs and west of the city in McDade and Paige.
-You'll have to fill out an online form to view plans and pricing, but their website does advertise a $100 plan for 300GB of data per month.
+You'll have to fill out an online form to view plans and pricing, but its website does advertise a $100 plan for 300GB of data per month.

-• Optimum: Suddenlink is the name many in the Austin area might know, but parent company Altice USA rebranded it in 2022.
-So, the freshly-named Optimum service is very lightly scattered in the metro area -- mostly around the Austin Recreation Center and near Barton Creek Wilderness Park -- but is more concentrated north of ATX in Pflugerville.
+• Optimum: Suddenlink is the name many in the Austin area might know, but parent company Altice USA rebranded in 2022.
+So, the freshly named Optimum service is very lightly scattered in the metro area -- mostly around the Austin Recreation Center and near Barton Creek Wilderness Park -- but is more concentrated north of ATX in Pflugerville.
 This cable ISP boasts competitive starting rates and decent signing perks, including Visa gift cards and bundling discounts with unlimited mobile plans.

 Cheap internet options in ATX